-- Accounting will become more continuous.
 As a larger amount of data, including financial but also operational information, becomes more readily available and is available in a secure (encrypted) manner, accountants will be able to make use of this data.
 Information is produced by organizations in a volume that is almost unimaginable in the current market environment, but most accounting practices are still based on a periodic review and analysis.
 As information is secured, encrypted, and transmitted to network members, accounting professionals can provide more real-time advice and guidance.

-- Audits are going to be transformed.
 Clearly, there will always be a need and market expectation for human oversight and review of automated processes.
 This is an important point to emphasize, that even as accounting becomes more automated and continuous in nature, periodic review and analysis of automated results will be necessary.
 Even with this human oversight, and occasional intervention, large chunks of the audit process are going to be significantly automated, augmented, or replaced entirely.
 Market evidence of these changes are already evident at larger firms such as the Big 4, and all indications point to continued technology integration going forward.

-- New service lines will be opened.
 This is the major opportunity that blockchain will provide to our profession.
 With the increased access to your client’s data and more efficient audits, the door will be open for higher value and highly insightful advisory services.
 This is where blockchain will help drive the change in the profession and open up the doors to being able to provide true value to your clients.

 Blockchain may seem like an amorphous and difficult-to-understand concept, but it is also an opportunity for CPAs and accounting professionals to embrace this disruptive technology.